Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Two-stage Optimization of Transformers

-\textbf{Messages Behind Theorem~\ref{the:stage1-Q}.} \quad Theorem ~\ref{the:stage1-Q} demonstrates that the component $\mathcal{Q}$ cannot be effectively learned by the corresponding network $g$ defined in Equation \ref{eq:f-decomp}. \textbf{In (a.1)}, within $t_1$ iterations, the weight $\|\overline{V}_{t_1}\|_F$ is approximately in order $\frac{1}{\text{Poly}(d)}$, which implies that the model weight $V$ is almost not optimized since $\|\overline{V}_{t_1}\|_F \approx \|\overline{V}_{0}\|_F$. \textbf{In (a.2)}, we provide the lower bound for the training loss of component $\mathcal{Q}$.
-The value is close to $\log 2$ with a large dimension $d$ and training prompts $N$.
-Overall, the above discussions exhibit that the network $g$ fails to effectively learn the specialized knowledge like $\mathcal{Q}$.
+Namely, the network ${g}$ fails to learn the nonlinear separable component $\mathcal{Q}$ within $t_1$ iterations. \end{restatable} \textit{Messages Behind Theorem~\ref{the:stage1-Q}.} \quad Theorem ~\ref{the:stage1-Q} demonstrates that the component $\mathcal{Q}$ cannot be effectively learned by the corresponding network $g$ defined in Equation \ref{eq:f-decomp}. \textbf{In (a.1)}, within $t_1$ iterations, the weight $\|\overline{V}_{t_1}\|_F$ is upped-bounded by order $\frac{1}{\text{Poly}(d)}$, which implies that the signal weight accumulates negligibly from its initial state. \textbf{In (a.2)}, we provide the lower bound for the training loss of component $\mathcal{Q}$.
+The value is close to $\log 2$ with a large dimension $d$ and training prompts $N$, which corresponds to the loss of a random guess.
+Overall, the above discussions exhibit that the network $g$ fails to effectively learn the specialized knowledge like $\mathcal{Q}$ during the elementary stage.

-\textbf{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage1-Q} is summarized below, and we defer the detailed proof to Appendix \ref{proof:stage1-Q}. \textit{The proof begins by employing a signal-noise decomposition for the network weights.} We first show that the network output can be approximated by a function $\widetilde{g}$, which uses the noise weight for activation calculations and the signal weight for attention score (Corollary \ref{coro:lemma-ac-V} and Corollary \ref{coro:N-V-tV}).
+\textit{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage1-Q} is summarized below, and we defer the detailed proof to Appendix \ref{proof:stage1-Q}. \textit{The proof begins by employing a signal-noise decomposition for the network weights.} We first show that the network output $g_t$ can be approximated by an auxiliary function $\widetilde{g}_t$, which uses the noise weight for activation state calculations and the signal weight for attention score.
+With a large prompt length $L=\Theta(\text{Poly}(d))$, the approximation residual is bounded by an asymptotically small quantity $\mathcal{O}(1/\text{Poly}(d))$ (using Corollary \ref{coro:lemma-ac-V} and Corollary \ref{coro:N-V-tV}).